rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 Also, if we do figure out how to implement this, we could add this later backward compatibly.
 I do not want to attempt to implement it in the short-term.

+## Does the match-arm rule break expressiveness claim?

+I made the claim in a number of places that a static drop semantics should be *equal* in expressive power to the Rust language as we know it today.

+However, when I made that claim, I did not think carefully about the impliciations of the simple match arm rule.
+Being forced to move out of the original owner in every arm might imply that you cannot perform a mechanical transformation on the program to reencode the prior behavior.
+(I am not sure, it is too late at night right now for me to be sure one way or another about this.)

 ## Associate drop flags with stack-local variables alone